Payroll and PAYE – A Complete Guide For First Time Employers

 HMRC have made the data collection process simple as you’ll ask your new worker to fill within the online HMRC starter form.
 Before giving you all the required information, the newly hired employee will completes the starter form online, prints it out and sign it.

-4. Utilise payroll site
+4. Utilise payroll Software

-The whole process will be automated with the help of a cloud-based payroll site.
+The whole process will be automated with the help of a cloud-based payroll software.
 It will reduce your essential time and stress by taking care of tax calculations, NICs, your business stipend (if you’re entitled to one) and by producing payroll slips for workers.
 In addition, it will automatically generate your Real Time Information (RTI) reports submitting it to HM Revenue & Customs and reduces your burden by producing payslips for workers.

 Final Thoughts